sautee/sautee.github.io/pages/fieldnotes.md

 - No competitive advantage is sustainable

-### Market Opportunity Navigator
+### Evaluating market opportunities
 Marc Gruber, Sharon Tal - <https://wheretoplay.co/flyability-safe-drones-for-inaccessible-places>

-- A great exercise to think through market opportunities and what to focus on
+- A great exercise to think through market opportunities and what to focus on primarily
 - The link evaluates a real life case study
 - Navigator worksheets are available for download